CymaticLabs/InfluxDBStudio/README.md

 ![Create Continuous Queries Dialog](docs/img/Databases_CQ_3.png?raw=true "Create Continuous Queries Dialog")

 Once you are satisified with your CQ press the **Create** button to create and run your query.
-You can vary the CQ is working by running queries against its destination measurement and exploring the data:
+You can verify that the CQ is working by running queries against its destination measurement and exploring the data:

 ![Continuous Query Created](docs/img/Databases_CQ_4.png?raw=true "Continuous Query Created")